-Near critical points, physical systems exhibit \textit{critical slowing down}, where the relaxation time $\tau$ diverges as the correlation length $\xi$ increases.
-This behavior is characterized by the dynamic scaling law
+Near critical points, physical systems exhibit a \textit{critical slowing down}, where the relaxation time $\tau$ diverges as the correlation length $\xi\sim|T-T_{c}|^{-\nu}$ increases.
+This behavior is characterized by the dynamic scaling law \citep{Hohenberg1977,goldenfeld1992,Amit2005}

-where $z$ is the dynamic critical exponent and $\nu$ is the correlation length exponent \citet{Hohenberg1977}. $\nu$ is the correlation length exponent from $\xi(T)\sim|T-T_{c}|^{-\nu}$.
+where $z$ is the dynamic critical exponent and $\nu$ the correlation length exponent \cite{Hohenberg1977}.

-Observable thermodynamic quantities exhibit characteristic power-law behavior in the vicinity of continuous (second-order) phase transitions.
-Specifically, the \textit{heat capacity} diverges as
+Observable thermodynamic quantities exhibit a characteristic power-law behavior in the vicinity of continuous (second-order) phase transitions.
+Specifically, the \textit{heat capacity\/} diverges as

 where $\alpha$ is the critical exponent associated with the specific heat.
-The \textit{spontaneous magnetization} follows
+The \textit{spontaneous magnetization\/} follows the relation

-with $\beta$ denoting the critical exponent for the order parameter.
-The \textit{magnetic susceptibility} diverges according to
+where $\beta$ denotes the critical exponent for the order parameter.
+Moreover, the \textit{magnetic susceptibility\/} diverges according to

 where $\gamma$ is the critical exponent characterizing the divergence of the susceptibility.
-These exponents $\alpha$, $\beta$, and $\gamma$ define universal scaling behavior near the critical point and are largely independent of the microscopic details of the system.
-We will show that it naturally introduces temperature-weighted derivatives that match the scaling behavior of critical observables.
+The exponents $\alpha$, $\beta$, and $\gamma$ define the universal scaling behavior near the critical point and are largely independent of the microscopic details of the system.
+We will show that this scaling naturally introduces temperature-weighted derivatives that match the scaling behavior of critical observables.
 This property embeds scale invariance directly into the differential structure of the equations, enabling straightforward generation of power-law solutions.

 The kinetic coefficient $\Gamma(T)$ plays a central role in the time-dependent relaxation dynamics of systems near criticality.
 It essentially measures how rapidly a system returns to equilibrium after a small perturbation.
-Physically, it serves as a mobility-like parameter, often appearing in the Langevin equation or time-dependent Ginzburg--Landau models as a prefactor to the functional derivative of the free energy.
-Since the kinetic coefficient $\Gamma(T)$ is inversely proportional to the relaxation time, it inherits the corresponding divergence:
+Physically, it serves as a mobility-like parameter, often appearing in the Langevin equation or time-dependent Ginzburg--Landau models as a prefactor to the functional derivative of the free energy \citep{Hohenberg1977,Kubo1966,Forster1975,Amit2005}.
+Since the kinetic coefficient $\Gamma(T)$ is inversely proportional to the relaxation time, it inherits the corresponding divergence